aaronparker/aaronparker.github.io/_posts/2010-09-09-app-v-faq-27-how-do-i-get-an-application-into-the-app-v-bubble-for-troubleshooting.md

 [code]SFTTRAY /EXE cmd.exe /LAUNCH "WinMerge 00000010"[/code]

 This will launch the App-V package with Command Prompt as the primary executable instead of the executable listed in the OSD file.
-After you exit Command Prompt the application won&#8217;t then be launched as would happen with the OSD method.
+After you exit Command Prompt the application won't then be launched as would happen with the OSD method.
 Additionally, you can do this in production without affecting applications for other users.

 ### Bonus Methods